wessenstam/ts2019/buckets/buckets.rst

 Now that we have a new bucket, lets upload some data to it.

-If you do not already have the Sample-Pictures.zip, download :download:`it <sample-pictures.zip>` and copy to your Linux-ToolsVM.
+If you do not already have the Sample-Pictures.zip, download it and copy to your Linux-ToolsVM.

+:download:`sample-pictures <sample-pictures.zip>`

 Run the following command to upload one of the images to your bucket:

 .. code-block:: bash

-  s3cmd put --acl-public --guess-mime-type image01.jpg
+  s3cmd put --acl-public --guess-mime-type image01.jpg s3://<your-bucket-name>/image01.jpg

 You should see the following output: